 - The food you consume can enhance or deteriorate your frame of mind and affect your capability to deal with stressors of life.
 Consuming a diet full of convenience and processed food, sugary snacks, and refined carbohydrates can deteriorate symptoms of anxiety, while a diet rich in fresh vegetables and fruit, omega-3 fatty acids, and premium protein can help you better deal with ups and downs of life.

-- You cannot eliminate stress completely from your life, but you can control how much it affects you.
+- You cannot eliminate stress from your life, but you can control how much it affects you.
 Relaxation techniques for instance meditation, yoga, and deep breathing activate the relaxation response of the body, a state of relaxation that is the opposite of the stress response.
 When regularly practiced these activities can lessen your everyday stress levels and boost feelings of serenity and joy.
 They also enhance your capability to stay calm and collected under pressure.

 - Feeling tired can increase anxiety by causing you to think illogically.
 At the same time, chronic stress can bother your sleep.
 Whether you are having difficulty falling asleep or staying asleep at night, there are several ways to improve your sleep so you feel less stressed and more productive.